-The reason for the second major difference is that the data sources for fuel and excise duty originate from 2015 and the values up to 2055 have not been modified.
+The reason for the second major difference is that the data source for fuel and excise duty originate from 2015 and have not been altered up to 2055.
 Even at the time when the analysis was published, the excise duty rate in Estonia was higher than what was considered in the analysis.
 The exact excise duty rate and fuel price or the fuel used by vehicles in the forecasted period is currently unknown.
 Meanwhile, the calculation of the impact of pollution assumes that the vehicles would use the same fuel and the pollution impact figures have been adjusted in line with GDP growth.
 It sounds reasonable that the excise tax would increase at the same pace as the estimated increase in the impact of climate change.

-The estimated GDP growth has been presented and, pursuant to the Guide to Cost-Benefit Analysis, the calculation of estimated increase includes a coefficient of 0.7 (reduced by 30%).
+Estimated GDP growth has been presented9 and, pursuant to the Guide to Cost-Benefit Analysis, the calculation of estimated increase includes a coefficient of 0.7 (reduced by 30%).
 Based on that, the average coefficient for total GDP impact on rail revenue in 2026-2055 is 1.7.